SAlimdjanov/SAlimdjanov/README.md

 <h1 align="center">About Me</h1>
-<h3 align="left">Currently pursuing a Master's Degree in Nuclear Engineering and AI</h3>
+<h3 align="left">Currently pursuing a Master of Applied Science in Engineering Physics.
+My research focus is the application and integration of AI/ML into the Nuclear Engineering industray, with special emphasis on Thermal-Hydraulic Safety Analysis</h3>

 🌱 I’m currently learning:
-- Deep Learning Algorithms
+- Nuclear reactor fuel management
-- Nuclear Reactor Physics
+- Data pre-processing techniques and LSTMs

 📫 How to reach me **alimdjanov.ss@gmail.com**